Tnixc/replacer/README.md

 # Usage

-You will need a `config.toml` in the following format:
+You will need a `config.toml` in the following format, note that it is case sensitive:
 ```toml
 # config.toml
 from = "to"